optimistab/InventoryPro/RENDER_DEPLOYMENT.md

 - SSL connections are automatically handled

 ### Application Security
-- Only the three specified users can login
+- Only the admin_01, admin_02, and admin_03 users can login
 - Passwords are hashed using bcrypt
 - Sessions are managed securely with Passport.js